-The NetQ software contains several components that must be installed, including the NetQ applications, the database, and the NetQ Agents.
-NetQ can be deployed two ways:
+The NetQ software contains several components that you must install, including the NetQ applications, the database, and the NetQ Agents.
+You can deploy NetQ in one of two ways:

-With either deployment model, the NetQ Agents reside on the switches and hosts being monitored in your network.
+With either deployment model, the NetQ Agents reside on the switches and hosts they monitor in your network.

 NetQ Data Flow

 For the on-premises solution, the NetQ Agents collect and transmit data from the switches and hosts back to the NetQ On-premises Appliance or virtual machine running the NetQ Platform software, which in turn processes and stores the data in its database.
 This data is then provided for display through several user interfaces.